This post stems from this Question to which the author has never taken the time to give any answer whatsoever.

 The data the author refers to is a collection of decimal numbers.

-The term "histogram" has a very well clear meaning in Statistics, without entering into technical details, let us say an histogram is an estimator of a Probability Density Function (continuous random variable) or of a mass function (discrete random variable), see for instance Freedman & Diaconis.
+The term "histogram" has a very well meaning in Statistics, without entering into technical details, let us say an histogram is an estimator of a Probability Density Function (continuous random variable) or of a mass function (discrete random variable), see for instance Freedman & Diaconis.

 • The histogram of the raw data for the same list of bin bounds.